-A nuclear medicine doctor and/or a nuclear cardiologist will read your PET/CT scan.
-This doctor will send your results within 3 days to your provider who referred you for this scan.
+A nuclear medicine doctor or a nuclear cardiologist will read your PET/CT scan.
+Within 3 days, this doctor will send your results to the provider who referred you for this scan.
 Your own provider will talk with you about the results of your scan.